Ibn al-Dayba': Death

 After a lifetime dedicated to teaching, writing, and guiding students, Ibn al-Dayba' died in Zabīd in 944 AH (1537 CE) at the age of 78.
 He was buried in his hometown, remembered as one of Yemen's greatest hadith masters and historians in history.

+Reception

+Al-ʿAydarūs said concerning him:“The Imām, the Ḥāfiẓ, the authoritative proof, the precise master scholar, Shaykh al-Islām, the foremost scholar of mankind, the brilliant master, the Musnid of the world, the Commander of the Faithful in the ḥadīth of the Chief of Messengers, the seal of the verifiers, and the shaykh of our most distinguished teachers.
+He was trustworthy, righteous, a preserver of reports and traditions, humble, and the leadership of scholarly travel in the science of ḥadīth ended with him.
+Students came to him from all regions of the earth.”

+Al-Shawkani said:“He studied in Mecca under al-Sakhāwī, then excelled, particularly in the field of ḥadīth.
+His fame spread far and wide.
+He authored numerous works, among them Taysīr al-Wuṣūl ilā Jāmiʿ al-Uṣūl, which he abridged in an excellent manner.
+Students circulated it and benefited from it.”

 Works

 Ibn al-Daybaʿ was a prolific author whose writings span ḥadīth sciences, history, Sīrah, jurisprudence, poetry and Islamic related fields.
 His following works include: